Item: Excavated Federal Sword Belt Buckle

-Construction: Cast brass plate with integral tongue and eagle motif with applied three piece nickel-silver wreath (now missing).
+Construction: Cast brass plate with integral tongue and eagle motif with applied three piece nickel-silver wreath (wreath missing).

 Condition: Very good.
-Its brass has aged into a very pleasing dusty brown patina.
+Its brass has aged into a very pleasing green-brown patina.
 The face shows a spread-wing eagle clutching arrows in its left talon and an olive branch in its right talon.
-Remnants of the applied wreath are present but mostly missing.
-The belt loop has a slight bend or wave likely from period use and the rear retains its belt attachment hook.
-The plate has lost some of its body curve and, is therefore flatter, which explains its slightly longer measurement.
-It has no cracks, breaks or repairs.
+The applied nickel-silver wreath is no longer present as is typical with excavated examples.
+The rear is in great shape and retains its belt attachment hook.
+The buckle still has a nice body curve with no cracks, breaks, bends, or repairs.

 Reference: A similar example of this plate can be found in "American Military Belt Plates" by O'Donnell and Campbell on page 378 as plate 621.

-Comments: This buckle has that very desirable excavated appearance and will be an excellent addition to any excavated Civil War buckle or general relic collection.
+Comments: This sword belt buckle has the "look" that is appreciated by many diggers and collectors, and will be an excellent addition to any excavated Civil War buckle or general relic collection.

 Purchase this item immediately using any major credit card or Paypal through our secure check out system.
 To use this system, click on the blue “Add to Cart” button found below.